unl-ml-art/generative-audio-elliekripal/README.md

 ## Abstract

-Continuing from an assignment I completed on this topic, I am using Piano Genie to play out the digits of Pi.
-I will be taking a model of Piano Genie that will make it easier to output numbers without having to manually input them through the web.
-I have also put together a set of rules.
-This project will use the first 1000 (could change) digits of pi.
-They will be grouped into sets of three as chords and held for a half note in 4/4 time.
-As Piano Genie only uses digits 1-8, a 9 would denote that that number be omitted and the chord would be played for a whole note.
-If there was a 0 or a repeat number in the set of digits, they would be played separately for a quarter note.
+Continuing from an assignment I completed on this topic, I used Piano Genie to play out the digits of Pi.
+I put together a set of rules to use for this project.
+It used the first couple hundred digits of pi.
+I used the amount of digits enough for a 26 measure, one-minute song.
+They were grouped into sets of three as chords and held for a half note in 4/4 time.
+As Piano Genie only uses digits 1-8, a 9 denotes that that number be omitted and the chord was played for a whole note.
+If there was a 0 or a repeat number in the set of digits, they were played separately for a quarter note.
+After playing it on Piano Genie and letting the AI develop the composition, I plugged it into a composer software that allowed for tempo and a more structured sound, thus giving "πano Genie" its name.

 ## Model/Data

-Briefly describe the files that are included with your repository:
-- trained models
-- training data (or link to training data)
+- Document outlining first thousand digits of pi grouped together via the given parameters
+- Final Composition of Piano Genie piece

 ## Code